longvd-3633/expense-tracker/plan.md

 # Technical Implementation Plan

 **Project**: Expense Tracker
-**Version**: 1.0
+**Version**: 2.0
-**Date**: December 4, 2025
+**Date**: December 5, 2025

 ## Executive Summary

-Build a client-side web application using Nuxt 3, TypeScript, and TailwindCSS that enables users to track income/expenses, view financial summaries, and export data.
-All data stored locally in browser with zero backend dependencies.
+Build a full-stack web application using Nuxt 3, TypeScript, TailwindCSS, and Supabase that enables users to track income/expenses, view financial summaries, and export data.
+All data stored securely in Supabase PostgreSQL with user authentication and multi-device sync.
+Deploy to Netlify for production hosting.

 ## Technology Stack